 - Confirmation number

-Important: Citizens of Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden should submit a medical insurance certificate valid for Russia (a good and cheap option to buy a medical insurance is the Russian company Alfa Strakhovanie).
+Important: Citizens of Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden should submit a medical insurance certificate valid for Russia (a good and cheap option to buy a medical insurance is the Russian company Cherehapa).

 Lastly, select the place where you will be processing your visa application.
 You can select any Consulate or Russian Visa Center in your area: